locka99/cpp-to-rust-book/namespacing_with_modules/index.md

 }
 ```

 The equivalent in Rust is a module and serves a similar purpose.
-Unlike C++ you don't need to explicitly create a module because each file is a module in its own right.
+Unlike C++ though you get namespacing automatically from the structure of your files.
+Each file is a module in its own right.

 If a function bar() is in a file called foo.rs, the function can be referenced foo::bar().
-It's implied and you don't have to do anything except name your file in a meaningful way.
+That means modules implicit and you don't have to do anything except name your file something meaningful.

-But if you want an explicit module you may write it like so in the file it is being used from:
+But if you want an explicit module you may also write it like so in the file it is being used from:

 ```rust
 mod myapp {